 The establishment of the gold monetary system in 1875 is an important historical milestone in the foreign exchange market.
 Without a standard system in place, countries would often use gold and silver for payments.
 The primary concern in using this system is that the value is influenced by the external supply and demand.
 For instance, a discovery of a new gold mine will result in lower prices.

 The basis of the gold standard was that the government of each country will guarantee the conversion of currency into a particular value in gold.
-Hence, governments require a considerable amount of gold reserve to meet the demand for the trade.
-In the 19th century, primary economic countries agreed the value of a currency to an ounce of gold.
+Hence, governments require a considerable amount of gold reserve to meet the demand for trade.
+In the 19th century, primary economic countries agreed on the value of a currency to an ounce of gold.
 Eventually, the exchange rate was based on the price difference of gold between two currencies.
 This was the first international standard for currency exchange.

 But when the First World War broke out, the gold standard gradually demised.
 Because of political turmoil with Germany, most countries in Europe needed to complete important military projects.
-Many of these projects require substantial financing, that the gold reserves was not enough to guarantee all the excess currency that the governments were producing.
+Many of these projects require substantial financing, that the gold reserves were not enough to guarantee all the excess currency that the governments were producing.